Tree: Overview

 Wood gives structural strength to the trunk of most types of tree; this supports the plant as it grows larger.
 The vascular system of trees allows water, nutrients and other chemicals to be distributed around the plant, and without it trees would not be able to grow as large as they do.
-Trees, as relatively tall plants, need to draw water up the stem through the xylem from the roots by the suction produced as water evaporates from the leaves.
+Trees need to draw water high up the stem through the xylem from the roots by capillary action, as water continually evaporates from the leaves in the process of transpiration.
 If insufficient water is available the leaves will die.
 The three main parts of trees include the root, stem, and leaves; they are integral parts of the vascular system which interconnects all the living cells.
 In trees and other plants that develop wood, the vascular cambium allows the expansion of vascular tissue that produces woody growth.
 Because this growth ruptures the epidermis of the stem, woody plants also have a cork cambium that develops among the phloem.
 The cork cambium gives rise to thickened cork cells to protect the surface of the plant and reduce water loss.
 Both the production of wood and the production of cork are forms of secondary growth.

 Trees are either evergreen, having foliage that persists and remains green throughout the year, or deciduous, shedding their leaves at the end of the growing season and then having a dormant period without foliage.
 Most conifers are evergreens, but larches (Larix and Pseudolarix) are deciduous, dropping their needles each autumn, and some species of cypress (Glyptostrobus, Metasequoia and Taxodium) shed small leafy shoots annually in a process known as cladoptosis.
 The crown is the spreading top of a tree including the branches and leaves, while the uppermost layer in a forest, formed by the crowns of the trees, is known as the canopy.
 A sapling is a young tree.

-Many tall palms are herbaceous monocots; these do not undergo secondary growth and never produce wood.
+Many tall palms are herbaceous monocots, which do not undergo secondary growth and never produce wood.
 In many tall palms, the terminal bud on the main stem is the only one to develop, so they have unbranched trunks with large spirally arranged leaves.
 Some of the tree ferns, order Cyatheales, have tall straight trunks, growing up to 20 m, but these are composed not of wood but of rhizomes which grow vertically and are covered by numerous adventitious roots.